numpde/idom/docs/source/about/contributor-guide.rst

 2. The end-to-end application using Playwright_ in Python

-3. Client-side Javascript code with UVU_
+3. Client-side JavaScript code with UVU_

 Before running the test suite you'll need to install the required browsers by running: